vivek369-ui/Selenium/README.md

                      - it returns all the  elements matching to the  x-path
 		      -  return type is list
-	              -if there is no element found return empity list
+	              -if there is no element found return empty list
                     - List<WebElement> findElement(By by) return type LIST<WebElement>
 		       List<WebElement> r =obj.findElements(By.className("firstname"));
 	                                &